 I got warm and cozy once more inside my sleeping bag and fleece line (a very important piece of gear to me!!!), and went straight back to sleep, the rain dropping reassuring on my tent wall that I did the right decision.

-Surely, when I woke again twice, I once more stuck me head out of the tent, especially when the tide was dropping again.
+Surely, when I woke again twice, I once more stuck my head out of the tent, especially when the tide was dropping again.
 It had also a brief spell of no rain, and I walked out to have another look around 9 am, 2 hrs after high tide.
 Now it looked like I could get out safe!
 I had only planned to paddle those 35 km to the Akwe River, or I may land again on the open coast somewhere it may look doable.
 I could also check on Dangerous River in 50 km, both distances I could still do from launching at 10 am within day light.
-And if nothing works, I simply keep on paddling to the next river mouth through the short night, or even head straight to Yakutat…what’s another 100 km leg?
-I have done many longer ones…and the night and next day’s fore cast would be even nicer than today.
+And if nothing works, I simply keep on paddling to the next river mouth through the short night, or even head straight to Yakutat…what is another 100-km leg?
+I have done many longer ones…and the night and next day’s forecast would be even nicer than today.

-And I remembered I had another treat waiting in my day hatch – a whole fresh fluffs dry set of even brand new scarfs I have not used yet!
-The fore cast was saying it would be a dry night and next day, so when I thought now this was the last rainy bit, I removed the warm helmet, changed into dry headgear, and felt like having just jumped into my dry cozy sleeping bag 🙂 My feet warmed up to a degree I could stand, and I could even leave the helmet away which is not extremely comfortable on the long run.
+And I remembered I had another treat waiting in my day hatch – a whole fresh fluffs dry set of even brand-new scarfs I have not used yet!
+The forecast was saying it would be a dry night and next day, so when I thought now this was the last rainy bit, I removed the warm helmet, changed into dry headgear, and it felt like I have jumped into my dry cozy sleeping bag.
+My feet warmed up to a degree I could stand, and I could even leave the helmet away which is not extremely comfortable on the long run.

 Ready to tackle the short northern night!

-Well, maybe i should have carried an over cag, and should have kept a new breakfast bag and maybe even more drinking water handy?
-I kind of knew I may have to stay out??
-The night is in these latitudes here in the time of the year only two hours where it is kind of gray-dark, and this already is feeling very different to the southern nights in Australia or South America where I had to stay out quite often.
-And it was half moon.
-I knew, as soon as darkness comes, I rather have to fight mental tiredness not to fall asleep.
+Well, I should have carried an over cag, and should have kept a new breakfast bag and even more drinking water handy?
+I knew I may have to stay out??
+The night is in these latitudes here in the time of the year only two hours where it is gray-dark, and this already is feeling very different to the southern nights in Australia or South America where I had to stay out quite often.
+And it was half-moon.
+I knew, as soon as darkness comes, I must fight mental tiredness not to fall asleep.
 My body can keep on working for so much longer.
 My method to stay awake is to sing, loud and mostly stupid made up texts, thank goodness nobody is around!
 What are two hours of half-darkness, it was a dry night, I was warmish, I had enough to eat and drink (so far), and at the end, even to Yakutat fully, it would be “only” 100 km.
-I had done 160-180 km more than once…not on this trip, an not with my current age though…
+I had done 160-180 km more than once…not on this trip, and not with my current age though…

 So just keep on paddling!